DoraZeeDee/simple_shell/README.md

 ## INTRODUCTION :slightly_smiling_face:
-- A group project form the ALX task
+- A group project from the ALX task
 ---

 ## AUTHORS: :smirk: